Radical Caucus Bylaws

 The Treasurer of the LPRC shall:

-c) Collect and disburse LPRC funds at the direction of the Board.
+c.
+Collect and disburse LPRC funds at the direction of the LPRC Board.

-g) Perform such other duties of a fiduciary nature as may be requested by the Board.
+g.
+Perform such other duties of a fiduciary nature as may be requested by the LPRC Board.

-All Officers and Board members shall have the power to expend or obligate the LPRC up to $100 for LPRC business annually without the prior approval of the Board, provided that the funds are available and unencumbered, a report of any such expenditure or obligation is made at the next Board meeting, and which is agreed to by at least one other Officer.
+5. Expenses and Obligations: Each LPRC Board member shall have the power to expend or obligate the LPRC up to $100 for LPRC business annually without the prior approval of the LPRC Board, provided that the funds are available and unencumbered, a report of any such expenditure or obligation is made at the next LPRC Board meeting, and which is agreed to by at least one other Officer.

 1. General Meetings